2017-18 Recap: Rebound and Return to the Postseason

 Posted by: Ryan Evans on Sun Apr 08th 2018 1:02pm

-After a disheartening 0-6-0 start to its campaign, Team America bounced back in a big way—closing out the regular season with a 9-4-1 record to finish in third place with 19 points and earn the franchise's second postseason berth.
+After a disheartening 0-6-0 start to its campaign, Team America bounced back in a big way—closing out the regular season with a 9-4-1 record to finish in third place with 19 points and earn the club's second postseason berth.
 The playoff run was highlighted by the team's first-ever postseason victory (7-4 over the No. 4 Chiefs) and a third place finish in the round robin.

 Four new faces joined the team in 2017-18 and each made an immediate impact, led by forwards Noah Sundberg and Sean Keane who finished the year No. 2 and 3 in goal-scoring and No. 2 and 5 in point-scoring, respectively.
 Captain America Justin Schwechter led the squad in all three major offensive categories for the second-straight season, including a team single season record 19 assists.
 Overall, 13 players finished with double digit point totals—the most in team history.